panozzaj/local-leanpub/README.markdown

 ## Pandoc vs. Leanpub

-Leanpub used to use the Pandoc rendering system, but they switched to use their own system to have better control over the rendering process. and they support many of the same conventions.
+Leanpub used to use the Pandoc rendering system, but they switched to use their own system to have better control over the rendering process.
+They support many of the same conventions.

 You should still check your book against Leanpub's preview feature before publishing, since there are some differences.
-For example, For example, Leanpub automatically inserts page breaks between chapters (depending on your settings) while Pandoc needs the explicit `\\pagebreak` command (this repo takes care of this difference.)
+For example, Leanpub automatically inserts page breaks between chapters (depending on your settings) while Pandoc needs the explicit `\\pagebreak` command (the scripts here take care of this difference.)

 ## Disclaimer